Archetypes

 - Examon (BGR)

 A level-skipping deck that turbos from level 5 directly into a jogress level 7 with a bunch of keywords.
-It features suspend-locking, forced taunting, self-restanding blockers, fast demolition of security, <Evade> providing a little extra spice, and an X-Antibody level 3 that can cheat the memory curve and enable EoT jogress for a highly consistent beatdown.
-A fun thing about this deck is that both level 5s and the green level 6 have the right traits to have its (non-once-per-turn) [On Play]/[When Evolving] repeated by EX3 Hina, allowing even just two tamers to completely fuck up an opponent's board.
+It features suspend-locking, forced taunting, self-restanding blockers, fast demolition of security, <Evade>, option hate, and an X-Antibody level 3 that can cheat the memory curve and enable EoT jogress for a highly consistent beatdown.
+Not only that, but if its top end <Partition>s it has a delay option that can immediately jogress the float bodies into yet another level 7.

 - GigaSeadramon (BK)